Skip To Main Content

 WILKES-BARRE, Pa. - The Wilkes University men's basketball team fell just short of the Landmark Conference Championship Saturday night against Susquehanna, falling to the No. 6 River Hawks 76-72.

-The Colonels finish as runner-ups in the Landmark with a final record of 18-10, while the River Hawks advance to the NCAA Tournament as the automatic qualifier.
+The Colonels finish as runner-ups in the Landmark with a final record of 18-10, while the River Hawks improve to 16-12 and advance to the DIII NCAA Tournament as the automatic qualifier.

-The first half of this game was as evenly matched as it could get.
-Neither team led by more than six points after 20 minutes of action.
+The first half of this game was very evenly matched as neither team led by more than six points after 20 minutes of action.

-Wilkes took a four-point lead (12-8) at the 14:34 mark after a layup from Jack Argento (Hershey, PA/Hershey), but Susquehanna responded with a 7-0 run to take a three-point lead two minutes later.
+Wilkes took a four-point lead (12-8) at the 14:34 mark after a layup from Jack Argento (Hershey, PA/Hershey), but Susquehanna responded with a 7-0 run powered by Mario Castro-Sanchez to take a three-point lead two minutes later.

-The River Hawks increased that lead to 24-18 with 7:29 remaining after a Mario Castro-Sanchez jumper, then the Colonels tied the game 28-28 at the homestretch of the first half.
-In the final seconds of the half, Lucas Lesko (Northampton, PA/Northampton) hit a three at the buzzer to make it 35-32 Wilkes at halftime.
+The River Hawks increased that lead to six (24-18) with 7:29 remaining in the half after another Castro-Sanchez jumper, but the Colonels tied the game 28-28 thanks to 10-straight points from Eli Becker (Palmyra, PA/Palmyra) and Lucas Lesko (Northampton, PA/Northampton).
+In the final seconds of the half, Lesko hit a three at the buzzer to make it 35-32 Wilkes at halftime.

-With this momentum, the Colonels went on a 15-7 run during the first six minutes of the second half to take their largest lead of the game.
-Wilkes led 50-39 with 14:37 to go, but Wilkes cut the deficit to three after three-straight buckets from Audric Washington with 11:17 on the clock.
+With this momentum, the Colonels went on a 15-7 run during the first six minutes of the second half to take an 11-point lead, their largest lead of the game.
+Wilkes led 50-39 with 14:37 to go, but the River Hawks cut the deficit to three after three-straight buckets from Audric Washington with 11:17 on the clock.

-However, the Colonels were unfazed and increased the lead back up to 11 (62-51) thanks to a 12-4 run.
-That put the home team back on top with 6:08 remaining, but then the River Hawks responded with some of their best basketball of the tournament.
+However, the Colonels were unfazed and increased the lead back up to 11 (62-51) after a 12-4 run.
+That put the hosts in the driver seat with 6:08 remaining, but Susquehanna rallied with some of their best basketball of the tournament down the stretch.

-Susquehanna closed out the game on a 25-10 run as the Wilkes offense went cold from the field and turned the ball over.
-Washington got the ball rolling with some clutch layups, and Mikey Cumbo hit six-straight free throws to ice the Colonels.
+They closed out the game on a 25-10 run as the Wilkes offense went cold from the field and turned the ball over multiple times.
+Washington got the ball rolling with some clutch layups, Brandon Lavitt connected from the mid-range and free throw line, and Mikey Cumbo hit six-straight free throws to ice the Colonels.

-Washington was named Tournament MVP with a final stat line of 21 points and nine rebounds on 10-19 shooting.
-Brandon Lavitt was the team's second-leading scorer with 15 points on 6-13 shooting.
+Washington was named Landmark Tournament MVP with a final stat line of 21 points and nine rebounds on 10-19 shooting.
+Lavitt was the team's second-leading scorer with 15 points on 6-13 shooting, and the Susquehanna bench stepped up with 22 points.

 Print Friendly Version